jonathanpdicen/subscription-platform/README.md

 3. ``` php artisan key:generate ```
 4. ``` php artisan migrate ```
 5. ``` php artisan db:seed ``` (will insert 10 records of dummy websites)
+6. ``` php artisan app:send-new-post-notification ``` - Will send email notification about the new post within 24 hours.
 6. Once the project is running, you can test the endpoints below using a tool like Postman.
 I have also included an exported Postman file.

 ### Endpoints